Venafi/kubernetes-demos/cert-manager-ingress-nginx-eks/README.md

 To clarify, this means traffic touching the internet is HTTPS whilst traffic touching the workload is plain old HTTP.

 `ingress-nginx` is a packaged version of nginx for deployment inside Kubernetes clusters.
-Instead of having to edit nginx configuration files by hand, `ingress-nginx` supports declarative configuration via Kubernetes ingress resources.
+Instead of having to edit nginx configuration files by hand, `ingress-nginx` supports declarative configuration via Kubernetes ingress objects.
-Those ingress resources can reference certificates stored as Kubernetes secrets.
+Those ingress objects can reference certificates stored as Kubernetes secrets.
 On its own, `ingress-nginx` is unable to create certificates or renew them before they expire.
 That's where `cert-manager` comes in.